kappazeta/km_predict/README.md

 Due to the long environment solve times with Miniconda, we have switched to Micromamba.
 If you're still using Conda, Miniconda or similar, simply substitute `micromamba` with `conda` in the relevant commands below.

 ## Setup
+1. Fetch model weights via Git LFS.

+        git-lfs pull

-1. Create a micromamba environment.
+2. Create a micromamba environment.

-        micromamba env create -f environment.yml
+        micromamba create -f environment.yml

-2. Copy `config/config_example.json` and adapt it to your needs.
+3. Copy `config/config_example.json` and adapt it to your needs.
-3. In order to run sub-tiling procedure cm_vsm should be installed (https://github.com/kappazeta/cm-vsm).
+4. In order to run sub-tiling procedure cm_vsm should be installed (https://github.com/kappazeta/cm-vsm).
-4. Make sure that your `GDAL_DATA` environment variable has been set, according to your GDAL version instead of the placeholder `YOUR_GDAL_VERSION` below:
+5. Make sure that your `GDAL_DATA` environment variable has been set, according to your GDAL version instead of the placeholder `YOUR_GDAL_VERSION` below:

         GDAL_DATA=/usr/share/gdal/YOUR_GDAL_VERSION